 The National Telehealth Service provides an integrated platform for people to access health information, advice and support from trained health professionals.
-Using a range of communication channels, people can receive the right care at the right time and in the right place.
+People can receive the right care at the right time and in the right place using a range of communication channels.

-People contacting the National Telehealth Service through any phone line or any communication channel are able to talk to professional staff and receive the most appropriate service to meet their advice and support needs.
+People who contact the National Telehealth Service through any phone line or any communication channel are able to talk to professional staff and receive the most appropriate service to meet their advice and support needs.

 Purpose of the service and key features